ganzf/olist/README.md

 - delete_list(list)

 Also elems are simple : they use void * pointers to create flexibility.
 Simply create your own type of data and you can use olist.
 (For example, make a simple post_it structure, like I did!)

+# Repository

+Use make to build the library and the unit test program.
+Use make test_c, test_f, test_r... to control unit tests program.